 With a CS minor on your resume, you will be able to market yourself as a well rounded individual who can grasp both technical and theoretical concepts.
 The elective choices are very diverse, including Game Design, Database Systems, Software Design, Visualization, Artificial Intelligence, Computer Hardware Organization and Graphics.

 Minor in Computer Science

-The first step is to take and complete an introductory programming course: CS 107, CS 109 or CS 111 will suffice.
-If you have previous programming experience, you can take a short placement exam (in SEO 905) to place out of this introductory course.
+The first step is to take and complete an introductory programming course: CS 107, CS 109 or CS 111.

-Next, fill out a short (half page) application in the College of Engineering office (SEO 123) to officially add the CS minor.
+Next, fill out an application in the College of Engineering office (SEO 123) to officially request the CS minor.
 Minimum requirements: 2.0/4.0 GPA for College of Engineering (COE) students; 2.5/4.0 for non COE students.

 The Computer Science minor is available to current undergraduate students at UIC and requires 15-17 semester hours excluding prerequisite courses.
 CS minor is not available to majors in either Computer Engineering or Mathematical Computer Science.

 - CS 111 or CS 107* or CS 109

 - CS 151 3 hrs) or CS 201 (4 hrs)

 - CS 211 and CS 251 (6 hrs)